Cofitachequi: De Soto and the "Lady of Cofitachequi"

 While de Soto was among the Apalachee people in Florida, a captured boy called Perico told him of a province named "Yupaha" ruled by a woman and rich in gold.
 De Soto decided to strike out for Yupaha—which turned out to be an alternative name of Cofitachequi.
 In the Spring of 1540, de Soto and his army traveled north through central Georgia to the Oconee River town of Cofaqui in present day Greene County, Georgia, in the chiefdom of Ocute.
 The people of Calfaqui were aware of Cofitachequi but did not know its exact location.
 De Soto impressed 700 people from Colfaqui and struck off eastward into a large uninhabited wilderness separating the chiefdoms of Ocute and Cofitachequi.
 He reached Cofitachequi only after two weeks.

 De Soto was met by a woman the chroniclers call the Lady of Cofitachequi who was carried from the town to the river's edge on a litter that was covered with a delicate white cloth.
 They considered her the leader of the villages.
 Indeed, she ruled over thousands of subjects as a "paramount chief."
 After spending several weeks in the village, the Spaniards took the "Lady" as a captive and hostage and headed to the next chiefdom to the northwest, Joara.
 She eventually escaped.
 The Spaniards found no gold in Cofitachequi, nor anywhere in its vicinity.

 Later expeditions

 Juan Pardo with a force of 125 Spaniards visited Cofitachequi (which he also called Canosi) on two expeditions between 1566 and 1568.
-Juan de Torres led 10 Spanish soldiers and 60 native allies to Cofitachequi on two expeditions in 1627–1628.
+Pedro de Torres led 10 Spanish soldiers and 60 native allies to Cofitachequi on two expeditions in 1627–1628.
 He was "well entertained by the chief who is highly respected by the rest of the chiefs, who all obey him and acknowledge vassalage to him."
 In 1670, an Englishman, Henry Woodward, journeyed inland from Charlestown, South Carolina to Cofitachequi.
 He called the chief "the emperor" and said the town counted 1,000 bowmen.
 The "emperor" of Cofitachequi visited Charleston in 1670 and 1672.
 Sometime after that, Cofitachequi was abandoned.
 By 1701, when John Lawson passed through, the area of Cofitachequi was inhabited only by small settlements of the Congaree.